wajahathassan64/WHCustomizeConstraint/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory.
-Further more here are some useful example describe below.
+Furthermore here are some useful example describe below.

 ### Align Edges